- The Washington Times - Friday, November 14, 2025

 “This crackdown further demonstrates how the CCP exercises hostility towards Christians who reject Party interference in their faith and choose to worship at unregistered house churches,” he said.

-China is believed to have a Christian population of between 20 million and 100 million.
-They flourished under the CCP’s retrenchment from hard-line communism in the 1980s.
+China is believed to have a Christian population of 20 million to 100 million.
+The Christians flourished under the CCP’s retrenchment from hard-line communism in the 1980s.

 Under Mr. Xi, a die-hard Marxist-Leninist, religion is being repressed.